 To claim a product is allergen or sensitizer free without labeling and fully comply with the US FDA Food Allergen Labelling and Consumer Protection Act (FALCPA) and EU directive 2003/89/EC, the finished product must not contain peanuts, tree nuts, milk, eggs, wheat/gluten, fish, shellfish, sulphur dioxide and sulfites, food colors, celery, seeds, natural rubber latex monosodium glutamate (MSG) and aspartame.

 What is BPA?
 BPA is short for Bisphenol A which is utilized as a catalyst in the manufacture of epoxy, PVC and polycarbonate resins.
-Bisphenol A BPA is not a component of polyethylene resins.
+Bisphenol A BPA never has been and never will be a component of polyethylene resins.

 For more information on BPA and other endocrine disruptors, click here